Are you the Peter Jennings I know?

 - was a venture capitalist, founding partner in Associated Venture Investors (AVI).

-- was a founder of Gavilan Computer, which created the first laptop.
+- was a founder of Gavilan Computer, which created the first laptop computer.

-- was Chairman of Vasona Corporation, creating software for the IBM PCjr.
+- was Chairman of Vasona Corporation, creating software for the IBM PCjr based on the Gavilan operating system.

 - was a founder of Vivid Systems.
 Limelight was the first portable PC projector.

-- invested in Starstruck, a private space venture, and helped launch the Dolphin hybrid rocket.
+- advisor and investor in Starstruck, a private space venture, and helped launch the Dolphin hybrid rocket.

 - invested in Personics Corporation, helping them develop the Head Mouse for the Macintosh in 1984.

-- sailed the Med on Tusom, an 8 meter Catalac catamaran.
+- sailed the Med for 3 years on Tusom, an 8 meter Catalac catamaran.

 - created the Macintosh Word-a-Day program which was purchased by Disney.